agarwalishika/LLM-Box/README.md

 ### Group 2

 ## Run the repository
-This repository contains all scripts required for the project LLM-Box.
+This repository contains all scripts required for the project LLM-Box done as part of our CS 598: ML + Data Systems class.
 Below we describe how to run the different components:

 ### Data Collection
 `data_collection` folder contains the scripts for collecting Wikipedia articles and infoboxes.